leanix-public/cse-toolbox/projects/functions-eastus-prod-7/README.md

 ## Requirements

 The following App Keys are required: "LXR_HOST" and "LXR_APITOKEN".
-Without those keys defined, the webhook listener will return a 403.
+Without those keys defined, the webhook listener will return a "401 - Invalid credentials" error.

 ### How to add App Keys?